-The longed-for revival of the Beatnik spirit and the art of Alexander Hamilton
+Reviving the Beatnik Spirit: Exploring the Art of Alexander Hamilton

-Melbourne artist, filmmaker and former member of the iconic Australian band ‘The Saints’, Alexander Hamilton speaks in a rush of ideas, as if time is against him and there is much to say.
+Melbourne artist, filmmaker, and former member of the iconic Australian band ‘The Saints’, Alexander Hamilton, speaks with a rapid flow of ideas, as if racing against time with much to express.

-This avalanche of ideas is laid bare in his layered, multimedia works that transport the viewer along twisting roadways of the artist’s lived experiences and passing observations on the deprivations that lie behind or beneath our modern technology-obsessed world.
+This torrent of ideas is vividly displayed in his layered, multimedia works that guide viewers through the winding paths of the artist’s personal experiences and fleeting insights into the deprivations hidden beneath our modern, technology-obsessed world.

-Squeezing so much within a painting's frame is not here an unintended consequence of having too much to say.
-It is a deliberate, anarchistic reaction to the overpowering nature of technology and our built-environment, an attempt to gather and reorder not as a ‘means to an end, but rather as a mode of human existence’ - a concept of "enframement" first presented by the German philosopher Martin Heidegger in his essay, 'The Framework' ('Das Gestell') in 1949.
+Fitting so much within a painting's frame is not an accidental result of having too much to express.
+It is a deliberate, anarchistic response to the overwhelming influence of technology and our constructed environment, an effort to gather and reorder not as a 'means to an end, but rather as a mode of human existence' - a concept of "enframement" first introduced by the German philosopher Martin Heidegger in his essay, 'The Framework' ('Das Gestell') in 1949.

-At first glance these complex works appear inaccessible, but the password is found in the exhibition’s title, “Faint Recollections We Lived There”.
+At first glance, these complex pieces might appear daunting, yet the clue lies in the exhibition's title, “Faint Recollections We Lived There”.

-The works are in no small part autobiographical, with the artist centre stage journaling and sketching his experiences in the search of a voice.
+The pieces are primarily autobiographical, with the artist prominently featured as he documents and illustrates his experiences in pursuit of a voice.

 Alexander Hamilton, 'The Lighthouse invites the Wandering Sea of Fog' (2023), Acrylic paint, ink, watercolour, and paper photocopy

-In this way the works are largely not pre-planned, with the artist embracing the free-flowing, therapeutic nature of drawing to unleash his subconscious and produce its own narrative.
+In this manner, the works are mostly unplanned, with the artist embracing the spontaneous, therapeutic nature of drawing to release his subconscious and create its own story.

-This places Hamilton and his climactic works at the centre in my mind of a revival of the Beatnik spirit – of casting off the shackles of convention and a repressive world to chase down anarchist ideals in the freestyle, careering manner of Jack Kerouac, Allen Ginsberg and William Burrough and the other luminaries of the Beatnik Generation.
+This positions Hamilton and his dramatic works at the forefront of a revival of the Beatnik spirit in my mind - rejecting the constraints of convention and a repressive world to pursue anarchist ideals in the free-spirited, dynamic style of Jack Kerouac, Allen Ginsberg, William Burroughs, and other icons of the Beatnik Generation.

-Hamilton like the American Beat poets, writers and artists of the 1950s has an explosively lyrical and charismatic style, capturing the ideals and modes that our technologically dominated world distorts – a form of repression similarly described by Kerouac when referencing the Cold War as ''the speed and tension and ecstatic tomfoolery of the age.''
+Like the American Beat poets, writers, and artists of the 1950s, Hamilton possesses an explosively lyrical and charismatic style, capturing the ideals and approaches that our technology-driven world distorts—a form of repression similarly described by Kerouac when referring to the Cold War as "the speed and tension and ecstatic tomfoolery of the age."

 Alexander Hamilton, 'The Sea Fails to Drown Itself' (2023), Acrylic paint, ink, watercolour, and paper photocopy

-Kerouac once said he wrote for ‘companionship’ for those who search for ''the key / out this dark corridor, / the effulgent door, / the mysterious knob, / the bright room gained.''
+Kerouac once mentioned that he wrote for 'companionship' for those seeking ''the key / out this dark corridor, / the effulgent door, / the mysterious knob, / the bright room gained.''

 Jack Kerouac in 1966.
 Photo: Vanity Fair

-The works in this exhibition are no doubt an accompaniment for the artist himself.
-But like Kerouac, Hamilton’s enduring scepticism and mockery of malignant forces speaks powerfully to an increasingly aware audience.
+The pieces in this exhibition undoubtedly serve as a companion for the artist himself.
+However, much like Kerouac, Hamilton's persistent skepticism and satire of harmful forces resonate strongly with an increasingly informed audience.

 Alexander Hamilton: 'Faint Recollections We Lived There', 5 to 28 October 2023 at Jacob Hoerner Galleries, 1 Sutton Place, Carlton